Observing & Sky Events

 Curated by Patrick Cosgrove

-Major Revisions - May 2025, January 2026
+Created -July 2021.
+Major Revisions: May 2025, January 2026

 This section focuses on planning and tracking what’s in the sky—solar system objects, seasonal events, and the practical tools you use to observe or image them.
 It includes ephemerides, visibility and rise/set information, finder charts, dark-sky resources, and trackers for things like comets, asteroids, meteor showers, auroras, and satellites.

-Purpose statement: “Planning and tracking: what to observe, where it is, and when it’s best.”
+Area of Focus: “Planning and tracking: what to observe, where it is, and when it’s best.”

 This is a curated reference list maintained by Patrick Cosgrove (Cosgrove’s Cosmos).
 Links are selected for practical value to observers and astrophotographers.